mas-bandwidth/gafferongames/content/post/snapshot_interpolation.md

 categories = ["Networked Physics"] tags = ["physics","networking"]
 date = "2014-11-30"
-title = "Snapshots and Interpolation" description = "Interpolating between snapshots of visual state" draft = false
+title = "Snapshot Interpolation" description = "Interpolating between snapshots of visual state" draft = false
 +++

 ## Introduction

-Hi, I'm [Glenn Fiedler](/about) and welcome to **[Networked Physics](/categories/networked-physics/)**, by article series about networking a physics simulation.
+Hi, I'm [Glenn Fiedler](/about) and welcome to **[Networked Physics](/categories/networked-physics/)**.

 In the <a href="http://gafferongames.com/networked-physics/deterministic-lockstep/">previous article</a> we networked a physics simulation using deterministic lockstep.
 Now, in this article we're going to network the same simulation with a completely different technique: **snapshot interpolation**.

 Why a different technique?
 While deterministic lockstep is very efficient in terms of bandwidth, it's not always possible to make your simulation deterministic.
 Also, as the player count increases, deterministic lockstep becomes problematic: you can't simulate frame n until you receive input from _all_ players for that frame, so players end up waiting for the most lagged player.
 Because of this, I recommend deterministic lockstep for 2-4 players at most.

 If your simulation is not deterministic or you want higher player counts then you need a different technique.
 Snapshot interpolation fits the bill nicely.
-It is in many ways the polar opposite of deterministic lockstep: instead of running two simulations, one on the left and one on the right, and using synchronized inputs and perfect determinism to make sure they stay in perfectly in sync... _with snapshot interpolation we don't run any simulation on the right side at all!_
+It is in many ways the polar opposite of deterministic lockstep: instead of running two simulations, one on the left and one on the right, and using synchronized inputs and perfect determinism to make sure they stay in perfectly in sync... snapshot interpolation doesn't run any simulation on the right side at all!

 ## Snapshots

-Instead, we capture a **snapshot** of all relevant state from the simulation on the left and transmit it to the right, and on the right side, use those snapshots to reconstruct a visual approximation of the simulation, all without running the simulation itself.
+Instead, we capture a **snapshot** of all relevant state from the simulation on the left and transmit it to the right, then on the right side we use those snapshots to reconstruct a visual approximation of the simulation, all without running the simulation itself.

 As a first pass, let's send across the state required to render each cube: